Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: -type maps and spiders

 \begin{thm}[Invariance of $\id$-type points] If $[\varphi]$ is \idt, then $\sigma[\varphi]$ is \idt\ as well.

 More precisely, if $\varphi$ is \idt, then there is a unique $\id$-type map $\hat{\varphi}$ such that $\varphi\circ f\circ\hat{\varphi}^{-1}$ is entire.

-Moreover, if $\varphi_u$ is an isotopy of $\id$-type maps, then the functions $\varphi_u\circ f\circ\hat{\varphi}_u^{-1}$ have the form $p_u\circ\exp$ where $p_u$ is a monic polynomial with coefficients depending continuously on $u$. \end{thm} \begin{remark} Conceptually the proof is the same as of \cite[Theorem~5.5]{IDTT1} but since we have a more general family of functions, we have a slight upgrade on the level of formulas. \end{remark} \begin{proof} First, since $\hat{\varphi}$ is defined up to a postcomposition with an affine map, and $S_0$ contains continuous curves joining finite points to $\infty$, uniqueness is obvious.
+Moreover, if $\varphi_u$ is an isotopy of $\id$-type maps, then the functions $\varphi_u\circ f\circ\hat{\varphi}_u^{-1}$ have the form $p_u\circ\exp$ where $p_u$ is a monic polynomial with coefficients depending continuously on $u$. \end{thm} \begin{remark} Conceptually the proof is the same as of \cite[Theorem~5.5]{IDTT1} but since we have a more general family of functions, there is an upgrade on the level of formulas. \end{remark} \begin{proof} First, since $\hat{\varphi}$ is defined up to a postcomposition with an affine map, and $S_0$ contains continuous curves joining finite points to $\infty$, uniqueness is obvious.
 We only have to prove existence.